 No tickets are needed for these free events; seating is general admission, first-come, first-served.
 Doors will open at 6 p.m. at Lipinsky Auditorium on Feb.
 13. In the event that all seats become filled, the lecture will be livestreamed at the Highsmith Student Union.

-Davidson’s visit to UNC Asheville is supported by the NEH Distinguished Professorship and the Howerton Distinguished Professorship, and is part of UNC Asheville’s Cultural Events Series, which receives support from Biltmore Farms Hotels, Blue Ridge Public Radio, and Our State magazine.
+Davidson’s visit to UNC Asheville is supported by the NEH Distinguished Professorship and the Howerton Distinguished Professorship, and is part of UNC Asheville’s Cultural Events Series, which receives support from Biltmore Farms Hotels, Blue Ridge Public Radio, Our State magazine, and the William Highsmith Distinguished Visiting Scholars fund.

-For more information about these events, please contact Cori Anderson, UNC Asheville associate director of cultural events and engaged citizenship, email@example.com or 828.258.7727.
+For more information about these events, please email email@example.com.

 Visitor Parking on the UNC Asheville Campus – Visitors may park in faculty/staff and non-resident lots from 5:00 p.m. until 7:30 a.m., Monday through Friday, and on weekends, holidays, and campus breaks.
 Visitors are not permitted to park in resident student lots at any time.